cta-observatory/protopipe/README.md

           git clone https://github.com/cta-observatory/protopipe.git
           cd protopipe
-          conda env create -f protopipe_environment.yml
+          conda env create -f environment.yml
           conda activate protopipe

 In case you are updating your environment from a previously existing one, named e.g. 'myenv', use:

-          conda env update -n myenv -f protopipe_environment.yml
+          conda env update -n myenv -f environment.yml

 This environment contains the bare minimum in order to run the scripts and build the documentation.

-It doesn't take into account any additional tool you could use later on (it is suggested to install _ipython_, _jupyter_ and _vitables_, especially if you want to contribute to the code).
+It doesn't take into account any additional tool you could use later on (it is suggested to install _jupyter_ and _vitables_, especially if you want to contribute to the code).

 Next you need to install _protopipe_ itself (the main folder will be named _protopipe_ for the development version, or _protopipe-X.Y.Z_ for a released tagged version) :